 In this assignment you shall use a string for the enumeration.
 Initialize a string of appropriate length to PPPPP...PPP.
-The characters at positions that are not prime numbers should be changed to C. Write a program that prints the prime numbers between 1 and 200 and also the largest prime that is less than 100,000.
+The characters at positions that are not prime numbers should be changed to C.

 Example with the numbers 0-35: